b-dorian/RALSTP/README.md

 Recursive Agents and Landmarks Strategic-Tactical Planning (RALSTP) - Proof of Concept

-Below is a bare-bones install description that will be updated soon:
+Below is a bare-bones install description:

 1. paths to optic-cplex, VAL_LATEST and TPSHE must be updated in ProblemGenerator.cpp according to local path